Welcome to Anatomy & Physiology!

 - This class is heavily based on technology and online activities.
-You are expected to stay on task all the time and follow your signed technology contract.
+You are expected to stay on task.

 - Safety first!
-We want to keep you safe during any lab activity therefore it is important that you observe safety rules.
 Violations of safety rules will result in a maximum grade of 70.
-Depending on the severity of the offense, you may be timed out from the activity.
-Once that happens, you automatically get a zero for that particular activity.
+Depending on the severity of the offense, you may be removed from the activity and earn a grade of “0” for that particular activity.

-- Always write your first and last name, full date, and class period in order to get credit for any and all work that you turn in.
+- Always write your first and last name, full date, and class period to get credit for all work you turn in.

 - Write neatly and legibly.
 I will grade only what I can read!

 Consequences: Any/all of steps 1-4 may be skipped; dependent on the severity of the incident.